rajevac/deitel-intro-to-python-exercises/README.md

 ## Repository Structure

-Folders are labeled and name the same as the chapters in the book.
-Each exercise in the folder starts with the number as it appears in the book.
+- Folders are named the same as the chapters in the book.
+- Each exercise in the folder starts with the number as it appears in the book.